snowplow/documentation/src/pages/statement-of-support.md

 For BDP Enterprise and Cloud customers we use proprietary means to manage the configuration of pipeline infrastructure and environments.
 Where appropriate, we’ll work with you to make and deploy certain configuration and secrets changes to the Snowplow pipeline setup on your behalf.

+We encourage you to reach out to us if you are considering setting up new use cases, or are expecting seasonal or periodic (eg daily) peaks in volume or usage; we will work with you to ensure your pipeline is optimally tuned for performance and cost management according to your changing needs.

 ### Major Incident Response

 An incident is an unplanned interruption to a service, or reduction in the quality of a business-critical service.
 Our team are here to provide communication, assistance, and insights when a major incident occurs.
 For [Priority 1](https://snowplow.io/snowplow-bdp-product-description/) incidents (and for certain mutually agreed other business critical situations), we’ll work with your team as required to establish root cause, perform remediation, and put in place future mitigation strategies.
 We can provide post incident reports to ensure your team are informed and feeling confident that plans are in place to reduce the chances of a reoccurrence.